BlocksOnAChain/token-acl-testing-suite/README.md

 - ✅ Production-ready gate program implementations
 - ✅ Automated test result reporting

-**What This Is NOT**:
-- ❌ Mock demonstrations or educational examples
-- ❌ Simulations with fake data
-- ❌ Just documentation

 Token ACL provides a revolutionary approach to permissioned tokens on Solana, eliminating UX friction while maintaining protocol composability and strong security guarantees.

 ## Quick Start